 They can include verbal discussions on a specific topic or work together on a shared whiteboard or question.

 Trainers can use the aforementioned Microsoft Teams or Zoom breakout groups to facilitate an idea-storming session between their participants.
-This allows them to create and work through a list of viable solutions or suggestions that could be used to collaborate on a work project or create new processes.
+This is a great training delivery method to promote creativity and innovation.
+Participants can create and work through a list of viable solutions or suggestions that could be used to collaborate on a work project or create new processes.

 Idea-storming sessions can be a great way to increase participants’ engagement and interaction during a session.
 Also, if participants use the whiteboard tool, these can be saved for future reference!